koomedenis40/Euro-2020-Predictor-Python-/README.md

-Note that the results.csv file was taken from https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017 when working on this project.
+Note that the results.csv file was taken from https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017 to help work on this project.